icanseker/hermite-llie-framework/README.md

 You are not limited to the LOL dataset.
 You can place **any images** in `source/low/`.
 The algorithm will process whatever files it finds there:

 - If a matching file exists in `source/high/`, full-reference metrics (PSNR, MSE, SSIM) will be computed.
 - If no matching reference exists in `source/high/`, PSNR, MSE, and SSIM will be recorded as `N/A`.
-Entropy and CII will still be computed (they are no-reference metrics).
+Entropy, CII, and NIQE will still be computed (they are no-reference metrics).
 - The proposed Hermite method will only apply convolution-based enhancement to images with **I_mean < 64**.
 Images above this threshold are logged as SKIPPED for the polynomial method (see below).
   - **Why 64?** 64 = 128/2: one exposure stop below the perceptually neutral midpoint (128).
 This is the standard photographic definition of the low-light boundary.
 Both the threshold (64) and the +50 brightness offset design derive from the same reference value 128, ensuring internal consistency.